mvoemel/devops/npm/setup-npm-registry-on-gitea.md

 Create a `.npmrc` file in the same directory in which your Git Repository is present of your package.

 Insert the following two lines into this file.
 Replace `YOUR_ACCESS_TOKEN` with the access token you obtained in the previous step.
+Replace `your-gitea-instance.com` with your Gitea instance domain address.

 ```bash
 @helloworld:registry=https://your-gitea-instance.com/api/packages/{owner}/npm/